-Overall, we are able to provide limited assurance that there is a sound system of internal control, designed to meet the Council's objectives and that controls are being applied consistently.
+Overall, we are able to provide moderate assurance that there is a sound system of internal control, designed to meet the Council's objectives and that controls are being applied consistently.
 In forming our view we have taken into account that:

 - The Council has performed broadly in line with budget regarding financial performance.
 The Council has shown strong financial management with moderate / substantial and substantial assurance opinions provided in this year's audits on the financial planning and budget monitoring and capital projects respectively. - The Council's record in implementing audit recommendations requires some improvement.
-Whilst management are proactive in discussing plans to address the risks identified in audits, there is a lack of engagement when internal audit follow up recommendations, therefore we cannot report a year end position relating to recommendations made during 2017/18 that have fallen due before 31 March 2018. - 47% of audits received limited or part limited assurance.
-These included car parking and payment collection, environment and community halls viability, and the key areas of risk management, main financial systems, housing and partnerships.
-The reduction in assurance this year is disappointing and may reflect the significant changes that have taken place in the Council over the last year.
-New arrangements are taking time to bed down.
-However, management have responded positively to our reports and if the improvements required are implemented this will support a better position in 2018/19.
+Whilst management are proactive in discussing plans to address the risks identified in audits, there is a lack of engagement when internal audit follow up recommendations, although we have been able to establish that 48% of recommendations due have been implemented. - 47% of audits received limited or part limited assurance.
+These included car parking and payment collection, environment and community halls viability, and the key areas of risk management, main financial systems, housing and partnerships, although the main financial systems issues were mainly contractual. - While we have given moderate assurance, this has been a more marginal decision than previous years and we have noted a deterioration in the controls environment as new arrangements are taking time to bed down.
+However, management have responded positively to our reports and if the improvements required are implemented this will support an improved position in 2018/19.